viamrobotics/docs/docs/get-started/_index.md

 Viam is a software platform that makes it easy to combine and integrate hardware and software to build machines, connect them with the cloud, and make them smarter with machine learning.

-## The Viam Platform
+Machines are everywhere, from small machines like IOT sensors, to home automation systems, to robotic systems, cars and boats, and even more complex enterprise systems.
+All these machines start by combining hardware that senses or actuates through software.

 <div>
 {{< imgproc src="/viam/viam.png" alt="Viam overview" resize="800x" class="aligncenter" >}}
 </div>

+## `viam-server` and the Viam app

-At the core of Viam is the open-source `viam-server` executable which runs on a device and manages hardware and software for a machine.
+At the core of Viam is the open-source `viam-server` executable which runs on a computer and manages hardware and software for a machine.
-To use Viam with a machine, you create a configuration that contains components and services you choose from a wide variety of available models for different resources.
+To use Viam with a machine, you create a configuration specifying which hardware and software the machine consists of.
+`viam-server` then manages and runs the drivers for the configured hardware components and software services.

+If you are working with microcontrollers, the [micro-RDK](/installation/) is a lightweight version of `viam-server` which can run on resource-limited embedded systems that cannot run the fully-featured `viam-server`.

-For example, if you are building a pet-feeding machine you might install `viam-server` on a Raspberry Pi and create a machine configuration using a camera model and a servo model for the hardware you are using.
+For example, if you are building a pet-feeding machine you might install `viam-server` on a Raspberry Pi and create a machine configuration with a camera and a servo for the hardware you are using.

 The [Viam app](https://app.viam.com) provides the user interface for configuring your machine.
-It allows you to configure builtin drivers or drivers from the Viam Registry.
-`viam-server` then manages and runs the drivers for the configured resources.
+You can put together any of the available resources across microcontrollers and computers as configurable building blocks.
 As you configure your machine, you can test each resource to confirm it is working as expected.

 {{<gif webm_src="/test.webm" mp4_src="/test.mp4" alt="Test a camera stream" max-width="600px" class="aligncenter">}}

+Viam has many built-in {{< glossary_tooltip term_id="component" text="components" >}} and {{< glossary_tooltip term_id="service" text="services" >}} that run within `viam-server`.

+### Extensibility

+For everything that is not built-in, Viam has **modules**.
+Modules from the [**Viam Registry**](/registry/) provide custom components or services as _modular resources_ which are run alongside `viam-server`.
+When configuring your machine, you can choose choose and configure builtin components and services, as well as any available from the Viam Registry.
-Viam is built to be extensible, allowing you to create your own resources for any hardware or software and deploy your code using modules through the Viam Registry.
+You can also create your own resources for any hardware or software and add them to the Viam Registry.

-On top of configuration, the Viam app also provides several higher-level functionalities for your machine, such as:

-- **Data Management**: Any data on your machine can be synced to the cloud, from where you can query it using SQL, MQL, or with code.
-- **Machine Learning**: Train machine learning models on collected data and deploy ML models to machines to enable them to intelligently see and interpret the world around them.
-- **Simultaneous Localization And Mapping (SLAM)**: A machine can map its surroundings and find its position on a map.

-## Ready to use APIs
+### Standard APIs

-Each category of {{< glossary_tooltip term_id="resource" text="resource" >}} has a standardized API that you can access with an [SDK (software development kit)](/sdks/) in your preferred programming language.
+Each category of {{< glossary_tooltip term_id="resource" text="resource" >}}, whether a builtin component or service or a custom component or service from the registry, has a **standardized API** that you can access with an [SDK (software development kit)](/sdks/) in your preferred programming language.
 For example, you can send the same [`SetPower` command](/components/motor/#setpower) to any kind of motor, using any of the available SDKs:

 {{< tabs >}}